 For a large part of the novel, he functions within the highly immature (and tiring) mindset of thinking that people aren't supposed to treat him as someone who accepts the outcomes of risky behavior.
-Rather, like a "good" prostitute, he expects to be treated as someone who accepts risky behavior that isn't really risky (even though it is).
+Rather, as a "good" prostitute, he expects to be treated as someone who accepts risky behavior that isn't really risky (even though it is).
 His behavior is "cute," not dangerous.
 This is the characterization, internal dialog, and defense that the author delivers for most of the book.

 I am aware that romance fiction, to a degree, is fantasy.
 But as in all fiction, the ability to suspend belief still reigns supreme.
 His Savior didn't manage that for me.